-But even after a ride-on toy is no longer the perfect fit, our 2 and 3-year-old testers still had a blast scooting around the house.
+But even after a ride-on toy is no longer the perfect fit, our tall 2-year-old and older testers still had a blast scooting around the house.
 We even have 8 and 10-year-old kids that love racing around on the YBIKE Pewi!

 Every toddler is unique and will do what they want.
 If you’re dying to get your 1-year-old an adorable toddler bike – do it!
 Just be prepared for them to possibly ignore it.
 Or perhaps they’ll take right to it and never want to get off!